-Date received: October 2nd, 2023
+Date received: December 19th, 2023

-Incarcerated people in the US are at high risk for heat-related illness and death.
-However, a comprehensive assessment of heat conditions at US carceral facilities is required.
-Here, we evaluated recent exposure trends to potentially hazardous heat – defined as number of days annually the maximum wet bulb globe temperature (WBGTmax) exceeded 28°C – during 1982-2020 at 4,078 continental US carceral facilities holding ~2 million incarcerated people.
-On average, carceral facilities experienced 41.25 million person-days of exposure annually, with state prisons contributing 61%, and encountered 5.5 more potentially hazardous heat days annually compared to the remainder of the US population.
-An estimated 915,627 people (45% of total) were incarcerated in 1,739 facilities with an increasing number of days per year WBGTmax exceeded 28°C; southern facilities experienced the most rapid changes.
-Our findings highlight the urgent need for enhanced infrastructure, health system interventions, and reform in the treatment of incarcerated people, especially as climate change intensifies hazardous heat exposure.
+The ~2 million incarcerated people in the United States face growing heat-related health risks.
+We evaluated exposure to potentially hazardous heat for 4,078 continental US carceral facilities during 2016-2020.
+We found that state-run carceral facilities in Texas and Florida accounted for 52% of total exposure, despite holding 12% of all incarcerated people.
+Further, the number of hot days per year increased during 1982-2020 for 1,739 carceral facilities, primally located in the Southern US.
+We highlight the urgency for enhanced infrastructure, health system interventions, and treatment of incarcerated people, especially under climate change.

-Incarcerated people in the United States are at high risk for heat-related morbidity and mortality1–3 due to their physical confinement, social isolation, and high rates of chronic mental and physical illnesses.4 Unlike the vast majority of the United States population, who have access to air conditioning (central and any air conditioning equipment)5 – the most effective individual-level intervention to mitigate heat exposure1 – many of the 2 million incarcerated people6 are in the 44 states that do not universally provide air conditioning in carceral facilities.7, 8
+Incarcerated people in the United States (US) are at high risk for heat-related morbidity and mortality due to their physical confinement, social isolation, and high rates of chronic mental and physical illnesses.1–3 Unlike the large majority of the US population, who have access to air conditioning (central and any air conditioning equipment)4 – the most effective individual-level intervention to mitigate heat exposure1 – many of the 2 million incarcerated people5 are in the 44 states that do not universally provide air conditioning in carceral facilities.6,7

-Identifying where incarcerated people are exposed to hazardous heat conditions is fundamental to advancing environmental justice for one of the most marginalized and disempowered communities in the United States.3 Yet researchers and policymakers have largely overlooked how heat impacts incarcerated people,3, 9, 10 in part due to perceptions that their physical suffering is justified.3 As climate change accelerates, the United States will experience more frequent, intense, and longer heat waves11 that may disproportionately affect incarcerated people.
+Identifying where incarcerated people are exposed to hazardous heat conditions is fundamental to advancing environmental justice for one of the most marginalized and disempowered communities in the US.3 Yet researchers and policymakers have largely overlooked how heat impacts incarcerated people,3,8,9 in part due to perceptions that their physical suffering is justified.3 As climate change accelerates, the US will experience more frequent, intense, and longer heat waves that may disproportionately affect incarcerated people.8

-While previous work has assessed how heat impacts incarcerated people in the United States,2 there is a critical need to quantify potentially hazardous heat conditions at carceral facilities.9, 10 Without this knowledge, the impact of more frequent periods of elevated heat11 on incarcerated people cannot be contextualized nor framed against future climate projections.
-Identifying where incarcerated people may face especially increasingly high or regular exposure is essential to guide targeted interventions to reduce harm to incarcerated peoples’ health.5 Mapping the spatial and temporal pattern of potentially hazardous heat trajectories among incarcerated communities – as well as disparities in patterns and trends in exposure – can inform policy discussions to make necessary changes at the local, state, and federal levels.3, 9, 10